hazzugot/HomelabRYZEN/Scripts/Preparation of media/Prep.md

-#  aOrganizing Messy Photos and Videos with Automation
+#  Organizing Messy Photos and Videos with Automation

 This guide outlines a process to organize a messy collection of photos and videos into a date-ordered structure using a combination of PowerShell scripts and the `sortphotos` Python package.